-Youth may use a phone, laptop, or tablet to create a multimedia piece around the theme: 4-H is a Feeling Sound effects, public-domain music, and graphics can be used.
+Youth may use a phone, laptop, or tablet to create a multimedia piece around the theme:"Ready through4-H...and beyond" Sound effects, public-domain music, and graphics can be used.
 Copyrighted materials may not be used.

 Videos will be submitted electronically as MP4 files along with the registration form.